rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 This is where things turned dark.
 My mind decided this misery was not worth it.
 All pessimist, dark thoughts came running in my mind.
 I was cursing my life choices of this sport :joy:

 Now, endurance sports is a game of managing pain.
 Everyone goes through the dark phase.
 It is inevitable, part of the deal.
-I’ve done many long distance triathlons - 2 full ironman and 7 half iron distances.
+I’ve done many long distance triathlons - 2 full ironmans and 7 half iron distances.
 So I know this phase.
 But I was not prepared at how strong it was this time.
 I wanted to quit at 8 km mark itself.
 This has never happened to me, not even in Full Ironman where I’ve struggled.

 It was all downhill from there.
 My mind was complaining about every single thing - the heat, the hot road causing blisters with thin vibrams sole, the fatigue.
 Every km I wanted to quit.
 I somehow managed to continue running, with very uneven splits and walking every few minutes.

 The volunteers were lovely though, cheering, offering food, salt, ice sponges.
-I used all of the, but not much benefit happened.
+I used all of the, but I did not benefit much.

 Managed to finish the run in 2 hours 34 min, badly fatigued / in pain / disappointed.